PaddlePaddle/PaddleOCR/doc/doc_en/ppocr_introduction_en.md

 [2] On the basis of PP-OCR, PP-OCRv2 is further optimized in five aspects.
 The detection model adopts CML(Collaborative Mutual Learning) knowledge distillation strategy and CopyPaste data expansion strategy.
 The recognition model adopts LCNet lightweight backbone network, U-DML knowledge distillation strategy and enhanced CTC loss function improvement (as shown in the red box above), which further improves the inference speed and prediction effect.
 For more details, please refer to the technical report of PP-OCRv2 (https://arxiv.org/abs/2109.03144).

+[3] PP-OCRv3 is further upgraded on the basis of PP-OCRv2.
+The detection model adopts the improved fpn network structure to improve the detection accuracy.

 <a name="2"></a>
 ## 2. Features